jahid-razan/Dashboards/README.md

 The sql code can be found [here](https://github.com/jahidrazan/Codes/blob/main/CM_calculation.sql).
 The sql code used in the query editor in tableau.

+  • CS Cost: assigned per order

+  • Marketing Cost:
+     • A percentage of revenue is assigned per channel for non marketplaces,
+     • For bol products a specific percentage is assigned per product.
+     • For ManoMano products following brands have 12% of the line_total_ex_vat : 'DeWALT', 'Makita', 'Metabo', 'Bosch', 'HiKOKI', 'Hitachi' and the rest of the brands have 13% of the line_total_ex_vat
+      • Amazon has a marketing cost of 13.48% of the line_total_ex_vat

+  • Payment Cost: a percentage of revenue is assigned per channel, no payment cost is applicable for marketplaces

+  • WH Cost: assigned per orderline:

+  • RMA Cost:assigned a percentage of revenue per channel

+  • Shipping Cost: assigned per country, per shipping method, per orderline

+  • RMA related Shipping Cost: a percentage of shipping cost is assigned to calculate the cost:
+        • RMA related Shipping Cost = Shipping Cost x % RMA Impact on Shipping Cost

+  • Total Cost = CS Cost + Marketing Cost + Payment Cost + WH Cost + RMA Cost + RMA related Shipping Cost

 # 2. Conceptual ERD
 The Conceptual ERD is a good starting point to understand the relationship between products table and other associated information related to products: